-- Identifies insurance contracts as those contracts under which the entity accepts significant insurance risk from another party (the policyholder) by agreeing to compensate the policyholder if a specified uncertain future event (the insured event) adversely affects the policyholder. - Separates specified embedded derivatives, distinct investment components and distinct performance obligations from the insurance contracts. - Recognises and measures groups of insurance contracts at: - a) a risk adjusted present value of the future cash flows (the fulfilment cash flows) that incorporates all of the available information about the fulfilment cash flows in a way that is consistent with observable market information; plus (if this value is a liability) or minus (if this value is an asset); and - b) an amount representing the unearned profit in the group of contracts (the contractual service margin) - Recognises the profit from a group of insurance contracts over the period the entity provides insurance cover, and as the entity is released from risk.
-If a group contract is or becomes loss-making, an entity recognizes the loss immediately. - Presents separately insurance revenue (that excludes the receipt of repayment of any investment components) and insurance finance income or expenses; - Includes an optional simplified measurement approach, or premium allocation approach, for simpler insurance contracts where the coverage period is less than a year or where there are no significant expected changes in estimates before the claims are incurred. - Many of the disclosures of IFRS 4 are kept in IFRS 17.
-The general model requires disclosure and reconciliation of the expected present value of future cash flows, risk adjustment and contractual service margin.
-No reconciliation is required under the variable fee approach.
+- Identifies insurance contract as those contracts under which the entity accepts significant insurance risk from another party (the policyholder) by agreeing to compensate the policyholder if a specified uncertain future event (the insured event) adversely affects the policyholder. - Separates specified embedded derivatives, distinct investment components and distinct performance obligations from the insurance contracts. - Recognises and measures groups of insurance contracts at: - a) a risk-adjusted present value of the future cash flows (the fulfilment cash flows) that incorporates all of the available information about the fulfilment cash flows in a way that is consistent with observable market information; plus (if this value is a liability) or minus (if this value is an asset); and - b) an amount representing the unearned profit in the group of contracts (the contractual service margin). - Recognises the profit from a group of insurance contracts over the period the entity provides insurance cover, and as the entity is released from risk.
+If a group contract is or becomes loss making, an entity recognises the loss immediately.

-- 4. Statement of compliance and basis of preparation (cont'd) - (a) Statement of compliance (cont'd):
+- 4. Statement of compliance and basis of preparation (cont'd)) - (a) Statement of compliance (cont'd)